About

 Vedic astrology uses the sidereal zodiac, which is based on the positions of the constellations.
 Western astrology uses the tropical zodiac, which is based on the spring and autumn equinoxes.
 They’re both valid, and they can be used together.
 Western astrology is more psychological, about personality and behavior.
 Vedic astrology is more practical, about circumstances and predictions.

-In Vedic astrology, the planets’ positions are about 23 or 24 degrees earlier than in Western astrology, depending on your age.
+In Vedic astrology, the planets’ positions are 23 or 24 degrees earlier than in Western astrology, depending on your birth date.
 For most people, this changes the planets’ sign positions.
 For example:

 Left to right: Sun, Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, Neptune, and Pluto